-Le Marche, the plural region in the heart of Covent Garden
+Le Marche, the plural region in the heart of both Covent Garden and Hampstead

 The quality of the local produce is so impressive that one of the most known appetisers is the simple Pa’ cu l’ojo (freshly baked bread and extra virgin olive oil), as it is informally called by the people of Ancona, the capital of the Marche region.